Update: May 25, 2026

 The convergence means switching costs are dropping over time.
 By late 2026, the choice between agentic CLIs may matter about as much as the choice between code editors does today: meaningful at the individual level, less meaningful at the team level, increasingly invisible at the architecture level.

-For now, the right answer for most readers is: keep Claude Code as your daily driver, test Grok Build when xAI drops the Windows binary and a sub-$100 tier, and use ACP to wire them together for the use cases where parallel-worker delegation actually matters.
+The May 25 update closed two of the three biggest gaps in nine days.
+That pace is the real story.
+For now, the right answer for most readers is: keep Claude Code as your daily driver, install Grok Build if you already pay for SuperGrok or X Premium+, and use ACP to wire them together for the use cases where parallel-worker delegation actually matters.

 Sources